 Halibut Steamed with Ginger, Orange, and Lime Recipe Take some light cooking cues from a spa chef and steam halibut, or another mild white fish, over a fragrant broth made with orange juice, a splash of lime, and fresh ginger.
 Once the fish is cooked, the sauce is reduced and thickened with cornstarch.

 Also combine fresh and dry versions of an ingredient - fresh and ground ginger, for instance - to intensify the flavor.

 Notes: This lively steamed fish comes from chef Jim Gallivan at Red Mountain Spa in Ivins, Utah.

 Fresh orange juice and canned chipotle chili in adobo sauce are simmered to form the base of a spunky sweet seafood sauce that's laced with butter.
 Scallops never tasted so good.
 Serve over rice or toss with fresh fettuccine or Asian noodles.

-Chocolate-Orange TorteImpressive as it looks, this easy four-ingredient chocolate dessert takes some wonderfully simple shortcuts.
+Chocolate-Orange Torte Recipe Impressive as it looks, this easy four-ingredient chocolate dessert takes some wonderfully simple shortcuts.
 Start with a package of double chocolate muffin mix; add fresh oranges (zest and juice) and chopped almonds.
 Next, drizzle your masterpiece with a cooked syrup of OJ and sugar.

-Fresh Orange SorbetThis easy sorbet nets rave reviews from our staffers for two reasons.
+Fresh Orange Sorbet Recipe This easy sorbet nets rave reviews from our staffers for two reasons.
 First, it's super easy to make; fresh squeezed orange juice, orange zest, sugar, and water are all you'll need.
 Plus, the orange flavor, much like French sorbets, is both intense and refreshing.